davenpi/lovethedocs/log.md

 ## Challenges

+- Why can't I get trailing tics?
+Python code is not closed with ``` as expected.
+USE A SMARTER MODEL (4o or 4.1) and it works.
 - **Strange**: If we concatenate two very similar modules with one being the improved version of the other, the system tries to only respond with one version of the file.
   For example, with `OG_sample_improved.py` and `sample.py` as the modules, the system